- Office: 106 Alison Hall

 - Fax: 302-831-4110

-Dr. Desimone joined the UD faculty in the summer of 2018 as Associate Dean for Research for the College of Education and Human Development, with a faculty appointment in the School of Education and an affiliation with the Evaluation, Measurement and Statistics faculty group.
+Dr. Desimone is Professor and Director of Research for the College of Education and Human Development, with a faculty appointment in the School of Education and an affiliation with the Evaluation, Measurement and Statistics faculty group.
 Before that, she was on the faculty at the Graduate School of Education at the University of Pennsylvania from 2007 until 2018, with a secondary appointment at the School of Social Policy and Practice.
 She was an assistant professor at Peabody College of Education at Vanderbilt University from 2001-2007, and before that was a senior research scientist at the American Institutes for Research, and a post-doctoral research associate at Yale University's Bush Center in Child Development and Social Policy.
 She was also a researcher at RAND in Washington, D.C., and at the Frank Porter Graham Child Development Center in Chapel Hill, North Carolina.

 Research Interests and Current Projects